Xetibo/ReSet-Doc/sections/projects.typ

     therefore preferably avoided.
 - #text(size: 11pt, [*Ease of use*])\
-  While functionality is important, the intention is to provide an application that is used by preference, not necessity.
+  While functionality is important, the intention is to provide an application that is used by preference.
+This means that the application should be easy to use because it should feel like something they already know.
+To achieve this, ReSet will follow the GNOME Human Interface Guidelines as well as best practices by Steve Krug described in @UserInterfaceGuidelines.

 - #text(size: 11pt, [*Maintainability*])\
   Applications with a plethora of functionality will get large quickly.
 This poses a particularly hard challenge for developers to keep the project maintainable.